drduh/YubiKey-Guide/SECENV.md

 As mentioned before, this environment alone may arguably be considered satisfactory for GPG purposes, but it is out of an abundance of caution we are limiting our use of it for verification and imaging purposes only.

 ### 1.2.
-Use the target OS to download packages
+Use the target OS to download packages and gpg.conf

-If you haven't already, follow the [Tails installation guide](https://tails.net/install/expert/index.en.html) *carefully* to ensure you have [verified](https://tails.net/install/expert/index.en.html#verify-key) and booted into a valid Tails environment before continuing.
+The goal of this section is to have all the necessary assets in hand to avert the need for an Internet connection post-installation towards the end of this guide.

 #### 1.2.1.
 Acquire the target image
+If you haven't already, follow the [Tails installation guide](https://tails.net/install/expert/index.en.html) *carefully* to ensure you have [verified](https://tails.net/install/expert/index.en.html#verify-key) and booted into a valid Tails environment before continuing.

 Next, import a copy of [Alpine Linux](https://alpinelinux.org/downloads/) by either:
 - Connecting Tails to the Internet and using the Tor Browser to download the image
 - Leaving Tails disconnected from the Internet and instead using another device (e.g., smartphone) to bring over the downloaded image using a removable storage device